ME-ICA/tedana/docs/governance.rst

     oversights or mistakes
   - Openness provides a smoother transition to onboard future leaders
-  - Leadership meetings should be open and notes should be shared unless there are discusssions about senisitive personal matters.
+  - Leadership meetings should be open and notes should be shared unless there are discussions about sensitive personal matters.

 This governance structure is a work-in-progress.
 We welcome both people who want to take on a leadership role as well as ideas for our to improve